2) Learnable Camera Models

 Before we dive into camera models, it’s helpful to review the rasterization pipeline and how camera models fit into it.
 At a high level, rasterization works by mapping triangles that are initially represented in what can be called world space into a different coordinate system that can be called screen space.
 Be warned that the specific terminology used for these coordinate systems can vary.
 Once triangle vertices are represented in screen space, the triangles are drawn on the image buffer, as we saw in the previous lesson.
 The mapping from world space to screen space is performed such that the triangle representation in screen space reflects how the triangles appear from the point of view of a camera.
 Therefore, the camera model and the parameters of the camera are essential in defining this mapping.

-The mapping from world space to screen space can be broken down into different stages.
 The first stage is a mapping from world space to view space and is defined by a view matrix.
-The view matrix encodes information about the position and orientation (rotation) of a camera.

-The second stage is a mapping from view space to clip space and is defined by a projection matrix. the projection matrix encodes information about the camera model (orthographic or perspective) as well as additional camera parameters like field of view.
-The view and projection matrices are both 4x4 matrices that use homogeneous coordinates.
+the projection matrix encodes information about the camera model (orthographic or perspective) as well as additional camera parameters like field of view.

 This approach to implementing camera transformations is consequential in both positive and negative ways.
 On one hand, it is part of what allows rasterization approaches to be so fast and computationally efficient compared to other rendering approaches like ray tracing.
 Once geometry is represented in screen space, it is much easier to compute which geometric elements intersect the view direction associated with each image pixel.
 On the other hand, it limits the type of camera model that can be used.
 Orthographic and pinhole perspective cameras both fit well into this approach because they are rectilinear.
 Straight lines (such as triangle edges) in world space also appear straight in images that are taken with rectilinear cameras.
 Camera models that have non-pinhole aperatures and realistic lens systems with distortion cannot be easily implemented using this approach.
 Therefore, effects like depth of field, lens distortion, and other phenomenon observed in photography will not work, or must be approximated somehow, using rasterization.
 This will not deter us.
 Orthographic and pinhole camera models are still very useful, but, we must keep their limitations in mind.